TheUntraceable/SentinelJS/README.md

 Unlike army soldiers, Sentinel knows how to have fun, instead of just having security and leaving it there, there are a few categories of rich, enjoyable, extra categories of commands such as:
 - **Economy**
     - Become the second richest person (because Untraceable is first all the time, or is she? ) in this economy system from begging on the streets for spare change to working as a multimillionare invester. (jobs and such will come soon trust me ;)
-- **Music**
-    - This might have some issues as the lavalink server may be down or an issue with Wavelink.
 - **Games**
     - There are a bunch of games you can play within discord within a command!